Etienne Compérat

 Sciences Po | 2020 - 2023

-B.A. in Economics and Political Sciences
+B.A. in Economics and Political Science

 Research Interests:

-Political Economy, Economic History, Urban/Regional Economics
+Political Economy, Economic History, Spatial/Regional Economics

-I recently completed a Research Master’s in Economics at Sciences Po, following an exchange year at UC Berkeley, where I specialized in Environmental Economics and Policy.
-My master’s thesis, supervised by Emeric Henry and Roberto Galbiati, examined the joint impact of education and local democratic institutions on economic development in nineteenth-century France and was awarded Sciences Po’s Prize for Best Master’s Thesis (2024-2025).
+I recently completed a Research Master’s in Economics at Sciences Po.
+My master’s thesis, supervised by Roberto Galbiati and Emeric Henry, studied the joint effects of primary schooling and municipal suffrage under the July Monarchy on local development, and was awarded Sciences Po’s Prize for Best Master’s Thesis (2024-2025).

 Footnotes